 My red delicious apple tree is 6 years old and never had blooms.
 2 years ago I planted a golden delicious 30 ft. away from the 1 st. tree because everyone told me I needed another apple tree for it to pollinate.
 What is wrong with my trees?

-Knox County Illinois fruit trees
+Knox County Illinois

 Hello.
 I took the liberty of contacting Chris Enroth, the University of Illinois Extension Educator serving Knox County.
 Please see his reply below.
 His contact info is at the end of the message; contact him directly with any further questions.